dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ## Conventions and linting

 JavaScript and Dart both have linting tools to enforce standard conventions.
-However, while JavaScript has `ESLint` as a standalone tool (among other available tooling), and many different standards and configurations,
-Dart has official layout conventions and includes a linter to make compliance effortless.
+While JavaScript offers many tools, standards, and configurations, Dart has one official set of layout and style conventions plus a linter to simplify compliance.
+The Dart analyzer lints code along with providing more analytical functions.
 To customize the lint rules for your project, follow the [Customizing static analysis][] instructions.

-Dart provides [`dart fix`][] to find and fix errors that the analyzer finds.
+Dart provides [`dart fix`][] to find and fix errors.

 Dart also provides a code formatter similar to JavaScript tools like [Prettier][].
 To format code in any Dart project, run [`dart format`](/tools/dart-format) on